Keeper-Security/secrets-manager-go/integrations/azure/README.md

 	}
 }
 ```
-The storage will require an Azure Key URL, as well Secrets Manager configuration which will be encrypted by Azure Key Vault.
+# Configuration
+The NewAzureKeyValueStorage requires the following parameters to encrypt the KSM configuration using Azure Key Vault:
+* `ksmConfigFileName` : The file name of KSM configuration.

-Provide `TenantID` , `ClientID` , `ClientSecret` and `KeyURL` variables.
+* `AzureConfig` : Provide azure credentails `TenantID` , `ClientID` and `ClientSecret`.
+* `KeyURL` : The name of the key resource to be used for encryption/decryption.

 KeyURL must be like this `https://<vault-name>.vault.azure.net/keys/<key-name>/<version>`